slee7286/slee7286/README.md

 ## About Me

-- 👨‍🎓 I work through advanced ML/AI coursework and hands‑on projects (e.g. Stanford CS229 / CS224N style material).
+- I work through advanced ML/AI coursework and hands‑on projects (e.g. Stanford CS229 / CS224N style material).
-- 📊 I enjoy building end‑to‑end data/ML workflows: from exploratory notebooks to deployable code.
+- I enjoy building end‑to‑end data workflows: from exploratory notebooks to deployable code.
-- I like experimenting with new tools and editors
+- I like experimenting with new tools and editors.

 > This profile mainly showcases my learning process, experiments, and small tools.